-52768 (1998 OR2) is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
+52768 (1998 OR2) is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 1998 OR2 as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 1998 OR2 orbits the sun every 1,340 days (3.67 years), coming as close as 1.02 AU and reaching as far as 3.75 AU from the sun.
 1998 OR2 is about 1.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.